Chipped or Broken Tooth Emergency

 Here are two questions we often get here at Princess Center Dentistry about the care and treatment of chipped or broken teeth:

-A broken or chipped tooth goes on treated, the risk of infection through the build up of bacteria is high.
+A broken or chipped tooth that goes untreated presents a risk of infection through the high buildup of bacteria.

-And in the long-run can lead to extensive and avoidable pain, as well as high dental expenses with the need of a root canal or other treatments to solve and fix not only the chipped or broken tooth but also the now developing infection in the mouth.
+And in the long run can lead to extensive and avoidable pain and high dental expenses, with the need for a root canal or other treatments to solve and fix not only the chipped or broken tooth but also the now-developing infection in the mouth.

-This is not a huge concern under the care and skill of a well trained and experienced cosmetic dentist.
-By going to a cosmetic dentist, not only will they be able to help aesthetically repair your chipped or broken tooth but also provide you with functionality of your tooth back.
+This is not a huge concern under the care and skill of a well-trained and experienced emergency dentist.
+By going to a dentist, not only will they be able to help aesthetically repair your chipped or broken tooth but also provide you with the functionality of your tooth back.

 Emergency Treatments